 About Farah Marie Velten

-Originally from Sausalito CA, Farah Marie Velten is a New York City based artist who practices photography focusing on analogue and alternative printmaking processes, including cyanotype, anthotype, van dyke brown, platinum palladium, chemigram, photogram, silver, color, encaustic, tintype, pinhole, and marbling.
-She is a teaching artist with Josephine Herrick Project at The International High School at LaGuardia College, an assistant teacher at International Center for Photography (ICP), and has taught at ICP at the Point, The High School of Fashion Industries (HSFI), as well as in Patagonia Chile, Bretagne France, and Malmö Sweden.
+Originally from Sausalito CA, Farah Marie Velten is a New York City based artist who practices fine art photography focusing on analogue and alternative printmaking processes, including cyanotype, anthotype, van dyke brown, platinum palladium, chemigram, photogram, silver, color, encaustic, tintype, pinhole, and marbling.
+She is a teaching artist with Josephine Herrick Project, an assistant teacher at International Center for Photography (ICP), and has taught at ICP at the Point, The High School of Fashion Industries (HSFI), The International High School at LaGuardia College (IHS), Bronx Documentary Center (BDC), as well as in Patagonia Chile, Bretagne France, and Malmö Sweden.
+Farah teaches private and group workshops from her home studio.

 Farah has exhibited work in New York, California, Sweden, Mexico City, was a participating artist in Kulturföreningen Triennal's Agrikultura as creator of Agriphoto-Culturagraph, and has published her photography as cover art for academic journals and music albums.
 She is self-represented.